xyproto/monkeyjump/README.md

 ## Requirements

-* Python2 and Pygame (Psyco is optional)
+* Python 3.12 and Pygame
 * GnuGo or another GTP-speaking go-playing computer program (that speaks the same GTP dialect as gnugo, few do).

 ## Configuration